Planning and Environment

 - Since acquiring the project in 2014, Tilt Renewables undertook extensive additional site investigations and stakeholder consultation.
 As a result, a number of refinements were made to the site layout including a reduction in the number of turbines from 126 to 109 and adjustments to the locations of turbines, access tracks, powerlines and associated infrastructure.
-A Response to Submissions report was lodged with DPE which was placed on public exhibition from 18 May 2016 to 23 June 2016.
+A Response to Submissions report was lodged with DPIE which was placed on public exhibition from 18 May 2016 to 23 June 2016.
 A copy of the report can be downloaded here.

 - The Project received planning approval for up to 92 turbines from the former NSW Planning Assessment Commission (PAC) in May 2017.
-A copy of the final approval and conditions can be downloaded here.
+A copy of the final approval (Development Consent) and conditions can be downloaded here.

-During construction and operation of the wind farm there will be a number of activities required to comply with the PAC and EPBC Act approvals.
+During construction and operation of the wind farm there will be a number of activities required to comply with the Development Consent and EPBC Act approvals.
 These will include environmental compliance such as bird and bat monitoring, noise compliance monitoring and visual assessments to ensure compliance with the development consent requirements.

 Modification to the Rye Park Wind Farm development consent

 On Thursday 23 April, we lodged the Rye Park Wind Farm Modification Application to the DPIE.

 Since the project was approved, there have been significant advancements in wind turbine technology.
 New, more efficient turbines are now available.
 Using the latest turbines at Rye Park Wind Farm would allow the project to generate more electricity from fewer turbines, powering more homes with clean energy.